-Caroline has worked as a family lawyer for many years, but now works in family mediation.
+Caroline has worked as a family lawyer and mediator for many years.
+She now teaches English to professional students from abroad.

 Louise Wiltshire has been a teacher in primary schools for many years.
 She has had links with SpecialEffect from the very beginning due to a personal family link.

 “I’ve always felt extremely privileged to be part of such an amazing charity.
 Everyone involved with SE devote all their working time to improving the lives of others, which is very humbling.
 They help to open 'inclusive doors' for those with various limiting conditions, making a difference to their lives."

 David is the Founder and CEO of Frontier Developments.
 He and his company have been incredible supporters of the charity over many years.

 “SpecialEffect is a great charity.
 It is wonderful to see the delighted expression on the faces of the people being able to play games for possibly the first time.
 I love games as they enable you to enter a parallel world, and I would hope with many it will be a great positive in their lives.”

 Carl is co-founder and CEO of Sumo Group plc, having previously held senior roles at Gremlin Interactive and Infogrames.
 He has been involved in the making of video games for well over two decades and also serves on the Board of TIGA, a trade association representing the video games industry.